Darwin is set to take a leading role in international telecommunications across South East Asia.

 There is also a planned fibre link which will span the Indo-Pacific regions, providing the first subsea route to directly connecting Darwin, Singapore, Indonesia and the United States.

 There are a range of investment opportunities associated with these developments.
-To find out more go to The Territory website.
+To find out more go to Invest in the Territory website.

 Last updated: 18 May 2020